aerian-studios/aerian-component-library/README.md

 Then create a component and relevant story within the `src` folder.

-## Linking a local version of aerian-component-library to another project
+## Linking a local version of aerated to another project
 <hr />

 Based on: [this article](https://medium.com/@mtfranchetto/the-solution-for-a-working-npm-yarn-link-ddcb4f3c785e)